DemoDevv/EF-backend/README.md

 ## Licence

 Ce projet est privé et n'est pas destiné à être distribué ou utilisé par d'autres personnes sans permission.

-if you want to start with hot reload, use this command in your terminal:
-`cargo watch -q -c -w src/ -x run`